Driv3r-tech/ai-dialog-guide/chapters/eng/chapter215.md

 [📚 Back to Table of Contents](../../README.md)

 # 2.1.5.
-Mirror and Critic: Using AI for Self-Reflection and Deeper Thinking
+The Mirror and the Critic: Using AI for Self-Testing

 One of the most mature ways to interact with a language model is through a dialogue where you're not just receiving information — you're testing your own thinking.
 Especially valuable is the ability to use the AI as: